Mshohid/Bash-Scripts/README.md

+# Advanced Backup.sh

+The initial script Backup.sh did not seem practical in real life situations as backups should be isolated from the actual data.
+This script copies the directory as a tarball to /tmp (feel free to change to ouput location) and echoes back that the backup has successfully been executed.

 # Backup.sh

-A script that stores a backup of the directory as a compressed tar ball in my home directory.
+A script that stores a backup of the directory as a compressed tarball in my home directory.

 # Welcome.sh